-Note that the Weather Bonnet and O-Ring are not yet installed (Figure 2-14).
+Note that the weather bonnet and o-ring are not yet installed (Figure 5-5).

-e.
-Clean off any silicone sealant that may have squeezed out the hole cut for the mast.

-- f.
-Slide the Weather Bonnet and O-Ring over the bottom of the Base Tube and up the mast past the drain hole towards the collar.
+- e.
+Clean off any silicone sealant that may have squeezed out the hole cut for the mast. - f.
+Slide the weather bonnet and o-ring over the bottom of the base tube and up the mast past the drain hole towards the collar.
 If they are difficult to maneuver, put soapy water on the mast to allow them to slide more freely.
-Ensure the Weather Bonnet is oriented correctly, and the O-Ring is in in the notch in the Weather Bonnet (Figure 2-14). - g.
-Temporarily secure the Weather Bonnet and O-Ring in place so they cannot slide down the mast during transportation. - h.
-Go to Section 2.7.2.3.
+Ensure the weather bonnet is oriented correctly, and the o-ring is in the notch in the weather bonnet (Figure 5-5). - g.
+Temporarily secure the weather bonnet and o-ring in place so they cannot slide down the mast during transportation. - h.
+Go to Section 5.6.2.3.

-For Super-Heavy-Duty Masts:
+For Super Heavy Duty and Ultra Heavy Duty Masts:

 a.
-Line up the holes in the roof, Gasket, and Roof Ring (Figure 2-15).
-Ensure the Gasket is between the roof and Roof Ring.
+Line up the holes in the roof, gasket, and roof ring (Figure 5-6).
+Ensure the gasket is between the roof and roof ring.

-For Non-Rotatable Mast System, leave the Retaining Ring and O-Ring off.
+For Non-Rotatable Mast Systems, leave the retaining ring and o-ring off.
 These will be installed later.

-For Rotatable Mast Systems, line up the holes in the Retaining Ring.
-Rotatable Mast Systems will have Flashing Kit instead of an O-Ring.
+For Rotatable Mast Systems, line up the holes in the retaining ring.
+Rotatable mast systems will have Flashing Kit instead of an o-ring.
 The Flashing Kit will be installed later.

 - b.
 Replace any roof liner or ceiling panel. - c.
-Fit the other Gasket (Figure 2-15) against the inside of the roof.
-This Gasket does not need sealant.
-It will be held in place by the Ceiling Plate.
-Fit the Ceiling Plate in place and ensure all holes align. - d.
+Fit the other gasket (Figure 5-6) against the inside of the roof.
+This gasket does not need sealant.
+It will be held in place by the ceiling plate.
+Fit the ceiling plate in place and ensure all holes align. - d.
 For Non-Rotatable Mast Systems, temporarily secure this assembly together.
 Do not torque hardware.
 Hardware will be torqued during final assembly.

-For Rotatable Mast Systems, fasten the assembly (Figure 2-17) together using:
+For Rotatable Mast Systems, fasten the assembly (Figure 5-9) together using: